bradenmweight/SQD/MD/Examples.md

 export SQD_HOME="/scratch/bweight/software/SQD/"
 export SQD_SCRATCH="/local_scratch/$SLURM_JOB_ID/" # Location where electronic structure jobs will be run

-### export SQD_SCRATCH="./" # This location may cause non-Infiniband-connected HPC systems to be slow due to many large I/O operations.
-Use at discretion of HPC administrators
+# The following location may cause non-Infiniband-connected HPC systems to be slow
+#   due to many large I/O operations.
+Use at discretion of HPC administrators.
+### export SQD_SCRATCH="./"

 echo "Setting paths in slurm:" echo "SQD_HOME      = $SQD_HOME"